Silveryard/silveryard.github.io/index.markdown

 Hi, I'm Sebastian.

 I am a programmer with a decade of experience in the GameDev industry.
-My main focuses are tools, rendering and optimization.
+My main focuses are tools, rendering, and optimization.
 I am currently employed as Tech Lead at HandyGames Studios ([Link](https://www.handy-games.com)).

 Projects, I've worked on: [Games]({{ site.baseurl }}{% link _pages/shipped_titles.md %})